dlucca1986/SteamOS_Switcher-/README.md

   A quick wrapper to call the system session selector and return to Plasma.

 Prerequisites :

 Before installing, ensure your system meets these requirements:

-Operating System: Arch Linux or EndeavourOS (or any Arch-based distro).
+Operating System: Arch Linux (or any Arch-based distro).

 Desktop Environment: KDE Plasma (Required for the plasma session target).

 Display Manager: SDDM (Required for the autologin switching logic).

+Check if your GPU supports Vulkan.

 Essential Packages: